serverpod/serverpod_docs/docs/05-concepts/06-database/11-migrations.md

 $ serverpod create-repair-migration
 ```

-This creates a repair migration in the `generated/migration/repair` directory targeting the project's latest migration.
+This creates a repair migration in the `repair-migration` directory targeting the project's latest migration.

 A repair migration is represented by a single SQL file that contains the SQL statements necessary to bring the database schema up to date with the migration system.